perrygeo/vagrant-webmaps/README.md

 git clone https://github.com/perrygeo/vagrant-webmaps.git
 cd vagrant-webmaps
 vagrant up
-# go get some coffee and come back in 30 minutes
-# ....
-# point your favorite browser to http://localhost:8088
-# and get working on those fast, beautiful web maps
 ```
+Now go get some coffee and come back in roughly 30 minutes.
+Point
+your favorite browser to http://localhost:8088 and get working on
+those fast, beautiful web maps.

+vagrant-webmaps handles the following:

 * Builds your virtual server with a single command using Vagrant
 * Automatically installs and configures software with Puppet
 * Remote management with Fabric
 * Allows you to edit maps with Tilemill web interface and the CartoCSS language
+* Serves them with uwsgi and nginx
+* Caches them with TileStache and Redis
 * Renders them with Mapnik
-* Caches them with TileStache and Redis
-* Serves them with uwsgi and nginx
 * Allows you to view the maps in a web browser with the OpenLayers-based Madrona layer manager.

+### Workflow

+I envision this being used to fire up remote servers, load data, style it with TileMill, export
+the styling to a Mapnik XML file which then gets added to the Tilestache server as auto-magically
+as possible.

+One could also just export MBTiles from TileMill and serve those directly from TileStache if the
+geographic extent and zoom levels allowed for small enough tilesets.
+For maps with very detailed
+zoom levels over large areas, it is largely a waste to pregenerate the hundreds of millions of tiles
+necessary; tile rendering on-the-fly is a much better option.

 ### Fabric